Dog Car Sickness Remedy: CBD May Skew Your Dog's Need To Spew

 CBD

-Besides administering your dog medications or natural remedies, there are additional measures you can implement to decrease the chance for your dog to get motion sickness.
+Besides administering your dog medications or natural remedies, there are additional measures you can implement to decrease the chance of car sickness in dogs.
 Because car sickness so often comes from nervous or discombobulating feelings related to the experience, it can be beneficial to give your dog some additional training on car etiquette.
 Training is always beneficial for younger dogs, but even old dogs can learn new tricks to overcome car fears!

 Desensitizing Or Counter-Conditioning